 A: CO-FIT is designed to be a flexible, useful tool for nonprofit cultural organizations of all sizes to record important financial information related to the increased cost or revenue losses due to business interruption as a result of COVID-19.
-Organizations should use their current FY 2019-2020 budget projections to determine revenue losses.
+Organizations should use their current FY 2019-2020 (or FY 2020-2021 if their new fiscal year has begun) budget projections to determine revenue losses.

 Q: Do I send this Tracker back to the Department of Cultural Affairs?

 A: No, CO-FIT is an internal tool for your organization.
 The purpose of CO-FIT is to help organizations collect the financial data needed to complete a monthly survey issued by the Department of Cultural Affairs.

 Q: How does the CO-FIT Tracker automatically calculate the financial impact of COVID-19 on my organization?

 A: CO-FIT is a Microsoft Excel workbook that consists of six tabs: 1.
 Instructions; 2.
 Cultural Facility Closures; 3.
 Event Cancellations; 4.
 COVID-19 Related Expenses; 5.
 Job Losses; 6.
 SUMMARY.
 The SUMMARY page (Tab 6) auto-populates with the data from Tabs 2, 3, 4 and 5.

 Q: Can I modify the CO-FIT Tracker for my organization’s information?